 If you're a foreigner who's dreamed of getting married in India, you may be disappointed to know that it's a lengthy and time consuming process to do it legally.
-You should be prepared to spend around 60 days in India.
+You should be prepared to spend around 30 days in India.
 Here are the basic legal requirements for getting married in India.
 It also applies to foreigners who want to marry an Indian citizen in a civil ceremony.

-You’ll need to submit your Notice of Intended Marriage (a copy of the form can be downloaded here) to the registry office, along with evidence of residency, certified copies of passports and birth certificates, and two passport sized photographs each.
+You’ll need to submit your Notice of Intended Marriage (a copy of the form can be downloaded here) to the registry office in your jurisdiction, along with evidence of residency, certified copies of passports and birth certificates, and two passport sized photographs each.
 It's only necessary for one of the parties, not both, to be present to submit the intention to marry.

 In addition, evidence of eligibility to be married is usually required.
 Anyone who hasn’t been married should obtain a single status affidavit (in the US), a Certificate of No Impediment (in the UK), or Certificate of No Record (in Australia).
 If you’re divorced, you’ll need to produce the Decree Absolute, or if you’re widowed, a copy of the death certificate.